-I am fascinated by a fundamental question in biology; How is regulation of gene expression as a response to external stimulus achieved?
-My laboratory is investigating the regulation of ribosomal protein synthesis and RNA polymerase subunit synthesis in diverse prokaryotes.
-I am particularly interested in the importance of the thermodynamics and kinetics of mRNA folding in translational regulation.
+I am fascinated by a fundamental question; How is regulation of gene expression as a response to external stimulus achieved?
+My laboratory is investigating translational regulation, RNA localization and RNA decay in spirochetes, including the organism that causes Lyme disease.
+I am particularly interested in the importance of the thermodynamics and kinetics of mRNA folding in in regulating RNA levels and translation.

 J. Matsunaga, P.J.
 Schlax, D. Haake, 2013, “A role for cis-acting RNA sequences in the temperature-dependent expression of the multiadhesive Lig proteins in Leptospira interrogans” J. Bacteriol.
 195:22 5092-5101.